Chapter 11 Edit and Host Code with GitHub

 When you create a brand-new repo, GitHub invites you to Choose a License.
 Two of the most popular open-source software licenses are the MIT License, which is very permissive, and the GNU General Public License version 3, which mandates that any modifications be shared under the same license.
 The latter version is often described as a copyleft license that requires any derivatives of the original code to remain publicly accessible, in contrast to traditional copyright that favors private ownership.
 When you fork a copy of someone’s open-source code on GitHub, look at the type of license they’ve chosen (if any), keep it in your version, and respect its terms.

 To be clear, the GitHub platform is also owned by a large company (Microsoft purchased it in 2018), and when using it to share or host code, you’re also dependent on its tools and terms.
 But the magic of code templates is that you can migrate and host your work anywhere on the web.
 You could move to a competing repository-hosting service such as GitLab, or purchase your own domain name and server space through one of many web hosting services.
-Or you can choose a hybrid option, such as hosting your code on GitHub and choosing its custom domain option, to display it under a domain name that you’ve purchased, just like the web version of this book is hosted on GitHub under our domain name, https://HandsOnDataViz.org.
-If we choose to move the code away from GitHub, we have the option to repoint our domain to a different web host.
+Or you can choose a hybrid option, such as hosting your code on GitHub and choosing its custom domain option, to display it under a domain name that you’ve purchased from an internet service provider.

 In the next section of this chapter, we will introduce basic steps to copy, edit, and host a simple Leaflet map code template on GitHub.
+When you publish any chart or map code template by hosting it on GitHub Pages, you can easily transform its online link into an iframe that you can embed on a secondary website, which we discussed in Chapter 10.
 Later you’ll learn how to create a new GitHub repo and upload code files.

 This chapter introduces GitHub using its web browser interface, which works best for beginners.
 Later you’ll learn about intermediate-level tools, such as GitHub Desktop and Atom Editor, to work more efficiently with code repos on your personal computer.